faqmoura/traffic-camera-image-classification/README.md

 # Traffic Classification and Flooding Detection from Traffic Cameras
 The project involves the classification of images captured by traffic cameras operated by the Urban Traffic and Transportation Company (CTTU) in Recife, Pernambuco, Brazil.
 The aim is to identify heavy traffic conditions and instances of road flooding.
-This project utilizes transfer learning with pretrained TensorFlow models, specifically Mobilenet_v2 and Inception_v3.
+This project utilizes transfer learning with pretrained TensorFlow models, specifically Mobilenet_v2 and Inception_v3 (the results were similar).
+The following TensorFlow notebook was used as a base: https://www.tensorflow.org/tutorials/images/transfer_learning_with_hub?hl=en

 *** This project is under construction ***